canonical/ubuntu-pro-client/docs/howtoguides.rst

 Troubleshooting
 ===============

-We hope that your experience of using the Pro Client is an enjoyable one.
 You may occasionally need to check the version of the Pro Client, collect logs in order to report a bug, or release a corrupted lock on a file.

 .. toctree::